cdeck3r/instablog/deploy/README.md

-# instablog Deployment and Run
+# instablog Deployment and Execution

 Server software for automatically creating daily blog posts from Instagram posts